-To measure financial performance, the Fund's reference index is the JP Morgan Asia Credit Diversified Index (USD).
+To measure financial performance, the Fund's reference index is the JP Morgan CEMBI Broad Diversified Index.
 The Fund aims to outperform the index before charges.
 While the index is representative of the investment opportunities we explore for the Fund, the index is not constructed using any environmental or social criteria.

-Carbon Footprint1
+Carbon Footprint

-The Fund will target a Carbon Intensity that lower than the benchmark as measured by the abrdn Carbon Footprint tool (which uses Trucost data for Scope 1&2 emissions)2.
+The Fund will target a Carbon Intensity that is lower than the benchmark as measured by the abrdn Carbon Footprint tool (which uses Trucost data for Scope 1&2 emissions)..
 This tool enables analysis of company, sector and the overall portfolios carbon footprint.